 Harvesting Traditional Knowledge:

-ANKAAA in partnership with Buku-Larrnggay Mulka, Yirrkala, and the University of Melbourne, Centre for Cultural Materials Conservation are offering a unique opportunity to attend an on-country workshop at the Buku-Larrnggay Mulka Art Centre from 14th-16th May 2013.
-Over two and a half days, the workshop will focus on the production and conservation of Aboriginal art and craft and encourage two-way learning between Indigenous knowledge holders, and participants with an interest in the care and conservation of Indigenous cultural material.
-The timing of the workshop corresponds with specific harvest periods to give participants the opportunity to visit harvest sites and learn from senior artists and community elders about the collection and preparation of traditional materials for bark painting, and possibly Larrakitj and pandanus weaving.
+The first Harvesting Traditional Knowledge workshop took place at Buku-Larrnggay Mulka, Yirrkala, 14-16 May.
+The workshop was presented by ANKAAA in partnership with Buku-Larrnggay Mulka, Yirrkala, and the University of Melbourne, Centre for Cultural Materials Conservation.
+Over two and a half days, the workshop focused on the production and conservation of Aboriginal art and craft and encouraged two-way learning between Indigenous knowledge holders, and participants with an interest in the care and conservation of Indigenous cultural material.

 The Harvesting Traditional Knowledge project forms part of the Inspiring Australia Initiative and is funded by the Australian Government Department of Industry, Innovation, Science, Research and Tertiary Education.